Transfer Learning of CATE with Kernel Ridge Regression: Problem Setup

-We end this section by mentioning the challenges posed by covariate shift in KRR.
-Even though the response model is the same for both source and target data, if there is a covariate shift of unknown degree, choosing an effective regularizer becomes both extremely important and difficult.
-Consequently, extensive research on covariate shift in KRR has been actively pursued \citep{ma2023optimally,wang2023pseudo,chen2024high,PDT24}.
+We close this section by noting the challenges posed by covariate shift in KRR.
+Even when the response model is shared across source and target data, an unknown degree of covariate shift makes the choice of regularization both crucial and difficult.
+This has prompted extensive research on covariate shift in KRR \citep{ma2023optimally,wang2026pseudo,PDT24}.